 Early Mobility Solution

-Mobilising critically ill patients in the complicated and often crowded ICU environment can be a significant challenge for the ICU team.
-Access to appropriate equipment, processes and know how is often required to support the introduction of early rehabilitation and mobility programmes in the ICU.
-We aim to ensure every patient can be mobilised at their safe and optimal level of functioning every day.
+Mobilizing critically ill patients in the complicated and often crowded ICU environment can be a significant challenge for the ICU team.
+Access to appropriate equipment, processes and know how is often required to support the introduction of early rehabilitation and mobility program in the ICU.
+We aim to ensure every patient can be mobilized at their safe and optimal level of functioning every day.

-Where out of bed mobilisation is contraindicated or options are limited, there are methods for supporting rehabilitation and recovery for patients confined to bed.
+Where out of bed mobilization is contraindicated or options are limited, there are methods for supporting rehabilitation and recovery for patients confined to bed.

 Patient transfer out of bed:

 When lateral and seated transfers out of bed are required, a range of patient handling equipment options are available to help the caregiver.

 Whether the patient is ventilated or not, the process of sitting a patient on the edge of the bed forms an important part of the early patient assessment and subsequent provision of a structured rehabilitation program and seating plan.

 When sitting on edge of bed is too challenging:

 The process of sitting on the edge of the bed can at times be labor intensive, particularly for patients who are obese, of low arousal or with profound ICU-AW, where it may take four or even five members of staff to transfer the patient to the edge of the bed.
 Alternatively, factors such as a poorly tolerated airway, multiple attachments including positional femoral lines, low dose inotropic support, postural hypotension may raise safety concerns around the process of moving a patient to sitting on the edge of the bed.